 PHP

-This is an example of how to set up a PHP application to deploy on Kinsta’s Application Hosting services from a GitHub repository.
+To use our example repositories, you must create a MyKinsta account.
+This article includes examples of how to set up the following PHP applications to deploy on Kinsta’s Application Hosting services from a GitHub repository:

 Prefer to watch the video version?